-The first step when purchasing a home is to get pre-approved from a mortgage broker or bank, such as Kyle Pearce from your Ontario Mortgage Brokers at Mortgage Centre.
+The first step when purchasing a home is to get pre-approved from a mortgage broker or bank, such as Hussein Saad from your Ontario Mortgage Brokers at Mortgage Centre.
 I can personally have your pre-approval sent to you via email within one business day and best of all – this can be done from across the province!

 To get pre-approved for an Ontario Mortgage through our website, simply click on the Apply Online button and fill-out the secure form for review.

 Once your application is reviewed and any additional questions have been answered, you will receive your pre-approval typically within one business day!

 Check out a sample pre-approval letter below to give you an idea of what it may look like:

 While pre-approval letters may look different from lender to lender, they typically have the following information on them: